GeorgeErimia/cloudsoft-spring-boot-demo/README.md

 > [!IMPORTANT]
 > This guide assumes that you have AMP CLI for Windows \(also called br.exe\)

-1. Go to the <a href="https://github.com/GeorgeErimia/cloudsoft-spring-boot-demo/releases/"> Releases </a> section of this repo and download the YAML files (check out the description of the release you're getting, some of them have important info related to the current issues and how to work around them)
+1. Go to the <a href="https://github.com/GeorgeErimia/cloudsoft-spring-boot-demo/releases/"> Releases </a> section of this repo and download the YAML blueprints (check out the description of the release you're getting, some of them have important info related to the current issues and how to work around them)

 2. Make sure that <code>postgresql.yaml</code> and <code>spring-boot-app.yaml</code> are in the same directory as <code>br.exe</code>

-3. Configure your locations in both YAML files (if necessary).
+3. Configure your locations in both YAML blueprints (if necessary).

-4. Open a CMD window, go to the directory that contains <code>br.exe</code> and the YAML files.
+4. Open a CMD window, navigate to the directory that contains <code>br.exe</code> and the blueprints.

 5. Login to AMP by executing: